StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/README.md

 ### Using Editors Other Than VSCode

 We primarily use and heavily recommend VSCode for this competition, especially if you run into any problems relating to software and your workstation.
-We cannot help with every issue that may arrise, but by using VSCode, we can hopefully get to a quicker solution for certain edge cases (environment not setup correctly for example).
+We cannot help with every issue that may arise, but by using VSCode, we can hopefully get to a quicker solution for certain edge cases (environment not setup correctly for example).

 We also cannot guarantee that these projects will work with other editors.
 Your mileage may vary.
 ### Plan to Carry This Project into Round 2